“Art is not the reflection of reality, it is the reality of reflection” (Godard)

 Contemporary Colorful Florals

-The vast landscapes show a quiet and different approach.
+The vast landscapes show a different approach.
 They are made up of subtly applied and sponged layers of paint.
 This evokes atmospheric air lots and sensitive transitions between air and land.
-The intention is not to create a common landscape image.
-The added value lies in the abstraction: the removal of certain elements in order to discover the atmosphere of a new nature with peaceful, still images.
+They are collections of moments and experiences that are related to each other.
+A new nature that inspires, touches and excites us.

 (Turbulent) Abstract Seascapes